How to Deal with Excess Stock in Your Inventory

 Companies that carry excess stock levels in their inventory typically find that the issue was caused by poor management of demand forecasting and replenishment or not properly tracking the life-cycle stages of a product.

-Excessive stock levels come with many different cost considerations that organisations should be concerned about.
+Excessive stock levels come with many different cost considerations that organizations should be concerned about.
 First off, there is lost revenue associated with products being in inventory with little market demand.
 There are company dollars tied up in capital that is directly linked to the original purchase of the goods and there are associated costs to storing the inventory, sometimes referred to as “carrying costs”.

 Carrying costs add up quickly across a number of different factors including, rent or mortgage payments, equipment costs, labor cost, utilities, insurance and interest that accrues on stock that has not been sold.

 Excess stock is best classified as a declining stage of the product life cycle, which is represented in the graph below.
-There is typically demand for the product, but it is beginning to phase out and organisations that do not actively monitor the demand stages of all their individually stocked items run the risk of getting stuck with a large quantity of excess stock due to poor reorder or replenishment practices.
+There is typically demand for the product, but it is beginning to phase out and organizations that do not actively monitor the demand stages of all their individually stocked items run the risk of getting stuck with a large quantity of excess stock due to poor reorder or replenishment practices.

 If not managed properly, a company can hope to sell off most of their excess stock to break even on their investment or only lose a small percentage of profit.
 That is of course best case.
 Excess stock that is not liquidated typically transitions to obsolete stock, which almost always leads to a large and painful expense on the books.